-17.3 FOOD SECURITY IN INDIA
+19.3 FOOD SECURITY IN INDIA

-The Indian planners, right from the beginning, realised the need to attain selfsufficiency in foodgrains as one of the important goals of planning.
+The Indian planners, right from the beginning, realised the need to attain self-sufficiency in foodgrains as one of the important goals of planning.
 It was also realised by India's First Prime Minister Jawahar Lal Nehru.
 When India suffered very severe droughts during 1965 and 1966, the then American President, Lyndon Johnson, restricted food aid to monthly basis under the P.L.
 480 programme.
 This was done to force India not to condemn American aggression in Vietnam.
-The Government of India under Prime Minister Indira Gandhi went in for seed-waterfertiliser policy popularly known as the green revolution.
+The Government of India under Prime Minister Indira Gandhi went in for seed-water-fertiliser policy popularly known as the green revolution.
 This policy ushered in a revolution in food production in India and dispensed with foodgrains imports altogether.
 India achieved self-sufficiency in foodgrains by the year 1976 and since then, Indian imports of cereals have remained negligible (except in 2006-07).
-Progress on food grains front reveals the following- has increased to 94 percent in 2009-10, the share of pulses, however, has declined from 16 percent to just 6 percent during the same period.
+Progress on food grains front reveals the following-

-- (i) Food grains production had increased from 51 million tonnes to 218 million tonnes more than four fold increase in the production of food grains between the period 1950-51 and 2009-10 - (ii) The various components of cereal production indicate that where as cereals accounted for 84 percent in foodgrains in 1950-51, their share
+- (i) Food grains production had increased from 51 million tonnes to 218 million tonnes more than four fold increase in the production of food grains between the period 1950-51 and 2009-10 - (ii) The various components of cereal production indicate that where as cereals accounted for 84 percent in foodgrains in 1950-51, their share has increased to 94 percent in 2009-10, the share of pulses, however, has declined from